NKAmapper/nvdb2osm/README.md

    - The reference code is found by clicking on a road in [vegkart.no](http://vegkart.atlas.vegvesen.no).

 4. **nvdb2osm -vegurl <"api url">**
-   - Produces OSM file defined by given NVDB API URL from [vegkart.no v3](http://vegkart.atlas.vegvesen.no) or any other permitted API URL as described in the [NVDB API documentation](https://nvdbapiles.atlas.vegvesen.no).
+   - Produces OSM file defined by given NVDB API URL from [vegkart.no](http://vegkart.atlas.vegvesen.no) or any other permitted API URL as described in the [NVDB API documentation](https://nvdbapiles.atlas.vegvesen.no).
    - `&srid=wgs84` automatically added to the API URL string.
    - Bounding box only supported for WGS84 coordinates, not UTM from [vegkart.no](http://vegkart.atlas.vegvesen.no) (you will need to remove it or convert to WGS84).